-Also in 1997, our prayers were answered when we received word that Rev. Paul D. Birner accepted our call for pastor.
+In 1997 we received word that Rev. Paul D. Birner accepted our call for pastor.
 Pastor Birner's installation service was held on November 16, 1997.
 Due to the growth of the congregation, the need for an Assistant Pastor was recognized.
 Pastor Bluhm was asked to remain as our Assistant Pastor.

 After many years of caring for the altar linens, Mrs. Pinkney (Kathleen) Eckard decided to pass this responsibility to others.
 The Altar Guild was formed in 1997.

 In the fall of 1999, the growth of our congregation necessitated an additional service.
 On September 12 a new worship service, BASIC Training Service (Brothers and Sisters in Christ) began for our members at 8:15 a.m.
 This service is a continuing outreach to our community.
 The service has been well received by the congregation.
 Also that fall the sanctuary was remodeled for the first time in its history.
 The choir lofts and organ was removed from the front of the church and placed on the balcony.
 This opened up the altar area and gave the church a more modern look.
 A new rail was installed around the stage and molding was put around the arch and picture of Jesus.
-Also during this remodeling new carpet was installed in the entire sanctuary.
+During this remodeling new carpet was installed in the entire sanctuary.
 Under the direction of Belinda Bost, another change for St. Peter's was the expansion of the Pre-K program to a full-day schedule.
 The program consists of a Preschool and Day Care combination for 3 and 4 year-olds.